nrpatel370/thesis-project/README.md

 **CRN mode:** Type any 5–6 digit Course Reference Number and press **Verify CRN**.
 Previously saved column preferences and formula weights for that CRN are loaded automatically.

 **Guest mode:** Click **Continue as Guest** to skip CRN entry.
-The full tool is available but nothing will be saved — preferences, formula changes, and category edits apply for the current session only.
+The full tool is available but nothing will be saved (preferences, formula changes, and category edits apply for the current session only).

 ### 2. (Optional) Configure formula weights